 A water balloon pinata is always a hit with kids!
 All you need is a large container (such as a bucket or trash can), some string, water balloons and small prizes.

 How To Play: Fill the container with water balloons, making sure to leave enough room at the top for the lid.
 Once

-Balloon stomp is a hilarious game that kids love.
-You can play it indoors but make sure it’s somewhere without bump hazards or breakables as balloon stop can get very hectic!
+Balloon stomp is a hilarious game that older kids love.
+You can play it indoors but make sure it’s somewhere without bump hazards or breakables as balloon stomp can get very hectic!
 All you need is some lengths of string and balloons.